 I don't know about the rest of you, but my Adobe PhotoShop and Illustrator skills are circa 1998.
-I can muddle my way through using them, but for the most part, I'm hopelessly out of date.
+I can muddle my way through the easy stuff, but for the most part, I'm hopelessly out of date.
 How did I, a self-proclaimed professional student, let my graphic design skills become obsolete?
-I blame it all on PowerPoint.
+I blame it on PowerPoint.